Hrushi-d/AzureDevOps-Cloud-Native-Webapp-Deployment/README.md

-# Deploying a Web Application Using Azure DevOps
+# Deploying a Cloud Native Web Application Using Azure DevOps

 ## Introduction